 In almost every single instance, you’ll end up spending more doing the job yourself than professionals would.
 First of all, flood damage repair isn’t just a question of removing all the water from your floor.
 If you’ve managed to remove all the water, there’s still a whole lot of it hiding in your walls and foundations, and getting this out isn’t simple — you’ll not only need professional drying equipment, you’ll need to know what machines to use, where to use them, and how to diagnose the extent of the damage throughout your entire home.
 This isn’t easy when a lot of the damage is unseen to the naked eye.

 And then there’s the issue of time.
 Doing the job yourself takes more time by an order of magnitude, and guess what happens in the meantime?
 It gets worse.
 Water damage is frustrating because the more you let it sit, the more work you’re creating for yourself.
-Even if you finish the job yourself, your home may have developed mold or mildew in that time.
+Even if you finish the job yourself, your home may have developed mildew in that time.
 And you’re either going to have to take care of that or call professionals for those services, which will, you guessed it, cost you more money in the long run.

 If you’re in or around the greater San Diego or Riverside areas, ServiceMaster Absolute will be happy to be your go-to company for water damage and flood repair, as well as any other home or commercial restoration you might be needing.

 Myth: All Floods Are Created Equal

 There are several different ways that your home or commercial building can be flooded, and they essentially boil down to two categories — internal and external.
 External flooding is usually caused by excessive runaway water that makes its way into your home, generally caused by relentless rainstorms.
 If you’re unfortunate enough to be in a flooding basin, you might just have a small pond by the time the rain has subsided.